IanWhitney/hstore_radio_buttons/README.md

       o Female
       o Other

-### Persistence
+## Persistence and Associations

 The conversion of your data into an hstore is handled by [activerecord-postgres-store] (https://github.com/engageis/activerecord-postgres-hstore) so refer to their documentation.

+Any model that includes HstoreRadioButtons will have a has_one associaton with `hstore_radio_data`.
+This relationship will have `:autosave => true`

-Your data will be stored in the hstore_radio_data table.
+As you might guess from that association, your data will be stored in the hstore_radio_data table.
 If you saved data for a Person with the id of 1, it will be saved as

     model_id  model_type  hstore_data
     1         Person      {'gender' => 'other'....}